Nofret

 Nofret was a noblewoman and princess who lived in Ancient Egypt during the 4th dynasty of Egypt c.
 2613 to 2494 BC.
 Nefert means "beautiful".
 Nofret is alternatively known as Nefert or Neferet.

 Biography

 Nofret's parents are not known.
 Nofret married Prince Rahotep, a son of Pharaoh Sneferu.
-She had three daughters and three sons with Rahotep.
+She had six children with Rahotep: three daughters - Mereret, Nedjemib, and Sethtet - and three sons, Djedi, Itu, and Neferkau.
+They all had the same title of "King's Acquaintance".

 Nofret was buried with her husband in mastaba 6 at Meidum.
 In 1871 by Daninos, beautiful statues of Rahotep and Nofret were found.
 Nofret is depicted with a black wig and very fair face.
 Her titles in hieroglyphs on the back of her chair name her as "King's Acquaintance".
 The statues are now in the Egyptian Museum in Cairo.
 The mastaba of the couple had two burial chambers and two cult chapels.
 The Southern cult chapel belonged to Rahotep, the northern one to Nofret.
 Here she is depicted with Rahotep in front of an offering table.
 The inscription over the scene provides a second title for her: miteret (translation still not known today).

-Children

-Children of Nofret and Rahotep were.
-They all had the same title: